UnaccompaniedCompanion/shardeum-docs/docs/wallets/metamask/add-shardeum-network.md

 ---
-title: Adding Shardeum Network
+title: Adding the Shardeum Network
 sidebar_position: 3
 ---

-## Adding Shardeum Network to MetaMask
+## Adding the Shardeum Network to MetaMask

 1, Open MetaMask and click the list of networks at the top, then select "Add Network".